Our Ancestors

 Our DNA results

-The following information is based on a Facebook post on our Facebook group (closed), Descendants of Farquhar MacRae, that was posted by Lucas MacRae.
+The following information is based on a Facebook posts on our Facebook group (private), Descendants of Farquhar MacRae, that was posted by Lucas MacRae.

 Sometimes researchers have been able to work out which mutation belongs to an historical figure through their known male descendants.
-For example, the SNP of Christopher MacRae (Constable of Eilean Donan 1511, mentioned above) is FGC17603.
+For example, the SNP of Christopher MacRae (Constable of Eilean Donan 1511, mentioned above) is thought to be FCG64905, see image below of the MacRae yDNA tree from FamilyTreeDNA.

 Autosomal DNA testing